xyproto/algernon/README.md

 Follow the guide at [certbot.eff.org](https://certbot.eff.org/) for the "None of the above" web server, then start `algernon` with `--cert=/etc/letsencrypt/live/mydomain.yoga/cert.pem --key=/etc/letsencrypt/live/mydomain.yoga/privkey.pem` where `mydomain.yoga` is replaced with your own domain name.

 First make Algernon serve a directory for the domain, like `/srv/mydomain.yoga`, then use that as the webroot when configuring `certbot` with the `certbot certonly` command.
 Remember to set up a cron-job or something similar to run `certbot renew` every once in a while (every 12 hours is suggested by [certbot.eff.org](https://certbot.eff.org/)).
+Also remember to restart the algernon service after updating the certificates.

 Releases